pjBooms/The-Nothing-System/README.txt

 HOW TO BUILD

-   Correct JDK_DIR environment variable in build.bat and execute it.
+   Correct JDK_DIR environment variable in build.bat|build.sh and execute it.

 HOW TO RUN

-   Correct JDK_DIR environment variable in run.bat and execute it.
+   Correct JDK_DIR environment variable in run.bat|run.sh and execute it.

 PLAING WITH THE NOTHING SYSTEM